 It’s imperative to avoid any contact between the snack sticks during this phase.
 Remarkably, the more desiccated the sausages become, the more superlative the ensuing outcome when subjected to the smoking process.

 3. Smoking the Snack Sticks

-Smoke the meat for about an hour and a half at 125°F, then gradually increase the temperature to 135°F for one hour, and then to 155°F for another hour.
-Finally, keep the temperature at 165°F until the internal temperature of the sausages reaches 160°F.
+Embark on the smoking ritual, subjecting the meat to 125°F for approximately an hour and a half.
+Subsequently, orchestrate a gradual temperature elevation, reaching 135°F for a duration of one hour, followed by a final transition to 155°F for yet another hour.
+Finally, sustain the temperature at 165°F until the sausages attain an internal temperature of 160°F.

-To keep the fat inside the sticks, smoke them with hickory or apple wood and ensure the temperature is not too hot for the small sections of white fat to melt.
+To retain the fat, smoke them using hickory or apple wood, and make sure the temperature is not too high for the small sections of white fat to melt.

-When the casings become dry and brown, it’s time to remove them from the smoker.
-Remember to insert a probe in the center of one of the sticks to keep track of the temperature throughout the smoking process.
+Significantly, insert a probe into the core of one of the snack sticks to carefully monitor the temperature trajectory throughout the entire smoking process.